All the information you need on how to access and use the National Education Union’s escalation app.

 When you are fit to return to work, notify your employer as normal then discuss whether you will be working at home or on a rota basis in school and at home.

 The NEU does not expect any member to be asked to cancel holidays booked before the announcement of quarantine requirements, especially where full reimbursement cannot be secured.
-You should seek your head teacher’s agreement that, if a quarantine requirement applies in early September, you will be permitted to work at home.
+You should seek your head teacher’s agreement that, if a quarantine requirement applies, you will be permitted to work at home.

 You will be available for work during the quarantine period and the NEU believes that any direction to work at school in breach of the statutory quarantine requirement would be an unreasonable and therefore invalid direction.
 You should be permitted to work at home and should not be asked to agree to take unpaid leave or "make up time" at another date.
 The NEU does not accept that employers are necessarily permitted to deduct pay for non-attendance at the workplace in these circumstances and will vigorously challenge any such deductions on your behalf.